Back to iRobot Guides

 5

-Report Missed Obstacles
+Report Missed Obstacles in the App

 Quick Solutions

-Clean camera lens and sensors weekly
+Clean the front obstacle-avoidance camera lens

 Still having issues?
 This is usually the deeper cause below.